attillax/ISL/README.md

 make
 ```

-To remove all compiled files you will need to execute the following command:
+To remove compiled .pdf you will need to execute the following command:
 ```
 make clean
 ```

+All tex-produced files removed automatically after the compilation